ajahne/blog/_drafts/2020-6-14-representation-matters.md

   image:
 ---

-*When I was in college at Tufts University, I was often the only Black person in my Computer Science and engineering classes.*
+*When I was student at Tufts University, I was often the only Black person in my Computer Science and engineering classes.*

 *I was the only Black person to graduate with a Computer Science degree from the School of Engineering in my year.*